farm2440/ciback/README.md

 This data is device's response on show vlan command. conf_changes.txt keeps data about last configuration changes date/time.
 It's used for tracking changes and adding changed files in add_git.sh.

+ciback.py - uses Telnet for transport.
+Credentials and IP addresses  are in single XML files

+ciback-ssh.py - uses SSH for transport
+Tries to parse all XML files in currend folder for credentials and IP addresses.